 Fortunately, research shows that well-designed loan forgiveness programs that underwrite all or most of the cost of comprehensive educator preparation are effective in recruiting diverse and well-prepared educators, in both K-12 and early education settings.
 What's more, they are good at keeping educators in the profession for longer.
 Yet, our country's loan forgiveness program specifically designed for teachers - the Teacher Loan Forgiveness (TLF) Program - has not been significantly updated since 2004 to keep pace with rising debt levels and increasing educator shortages.
-Prior to the pandemic widespread shortages resulted in more than 100,000 teaching positions left vacant or staffed by individuals who were not fully qualified for their jobs.
-The pandemic has exacerbated longstanding shortages and with 55% of educators reporting in a survey conducted this year, that they will leave the profession sooner then they planned, shortages may become more dire.
+The pandemic has exacerbated longstanding educator shortages.
+A recent report found that nationwide, close to 200,000 teaching positions were either held by individuals who were not fully qualified for their jobs or were left vacant.
+With enrollment in educator preparation programs down by more than a third since 2010 and with educators reporting that they will leave the profession sooner then they planned, shortages may become more dire.